-“Great Bend Coffee has been our partner in this special Christmas tree display for several years now,” said Cathy Estes, Sunflower children’s services coordinator.
-“We are so grateful to LaResa and Eugene Lykes and others in the community that are reaching out to our youngsters again this year.”
+“Great Bend Coffee has been our partner in this special Christmas tree display for the past few years,” said Cathy Estes, Sunflower children’s services coordinator.
+“We are so grateful to this local business and others in the community that are reaching out to our youngsters again this year.”

 The tree is decorated with tags, each representing a child enrolled in the EEC’s early intervention program or the preschool.
-Gender, age and clothing size, along with wants and needs, are indicated on the individual tags.
+Gender, age and clothing size are indicated on the individual tags.

 “We carefully chose the families represented on the tree,” Estes said.
 “Anyone who participates can be assured the children involved deserve a special gift at Christmas.

 “We are serving nearly 80 children right now at the early ed center and 40 in our preschool; it is gratifying that parents are seeking early intervention and education,” Estes added.
 “It is the best route to achieving developmental milestones.”

 Sunflower’s EEC is part of the tiny-k network in Kansas that provides early intervention services for infants and toddlers with disabilities and delays at no charge.
 Its preschool is for any child, including those who are developing typically; tuition is based on income.

 The non-profit agency’s service area includes Barton, Pawnee, Rice, Rush and Stafford counties.